TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.18.md

 ---

-Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.
+Of his own will he brought us forth by the word of truth, that we should be a kind of first fruits of his creatures.